Programme

 • The integration of digital record-keeping (“the golden thread”) for underground safety and compliance

 A pre-event survey of industry professionals will inform the discussion, allowing the panel to address the most pressing questions and concerns from practitioners.
-Expect a frank and honest conversation, where HSE will hear directly from the industry about the real-world implications of the Act.
+Expect a frank and honest conversation about the real-world implications of the Act.

 The panel will also explore how early design requirements, while perceived by many as slowing the sector, can be leveraged to drive better outcomes and how consultants and contractors can adapt to this new landscape.